 The independent auditor’s report is found at the beginning of the financial statement report.
 This is the external auditor’s opinion on whether the financial statements are presented fairly and free from material misstatements.
-You should read the opinion to determine if there are any opinion modifications which bring attention to the adoption of new accounting standards, qualifications (perhaps the entity is not following accepted standards) or other significant matters disclosed within the financial statements.
+The report includes several useful paragraphs:

 Management’s discussion and analysis

-The MD&A is a multi-page narrative written by the government’s management presenting summary information on the government’s finances, and includes their analysis of the reasons for significant changes from year to year.
+The management’s discussion and analysis (MD&A) is a multipage narrative written by the government’s management presenting summary information on the government’s finances and includes their analysis of the reasons for significant changes from year to year.
 For newly elected officials, this is always the best place to start, because the MD&A should clearly present the most significant financial issues.
 A well-written MD&A can sometimes present the entire story, and the remainder of the financial statements merely support the themes written about in the MD&A.

 Governmental funds: Balance sheet and statement of revenue and expenditures

 The key here is whether the individual funds have fund balance or if they are in a deficit position.
-Fund balance is the difference between current assets and current liabilities.
-Within fund balance (shown at the bottom of the balance sheet) there are several categories.
-Fund balance is reported as nonspendable, restricted, committed, assigned, unassigned.
+Fund balance is the difference between current assets, current liabilities, and deferred inflows.
+Within fund balance (shown at the bottom of the balance sheet), there are several categories.
+Fund balance is reported as nonspendable, restricted, committed, assigned, or unassigned.

-One key benchmark to evaluate is the unrestricted fund balance of the General Fund (committed, assigned plus unassigned fund balances).
+One key benchmark to evaluate is the unrestricted fund balance of the general fund (committed, assigned plus unassigned fund balances).
 Compare this to total expenditures of the fund to derive a percentage.
-For example, a fund balance of $3 million for a fund with annual expenditures of $12 million is a 25 percent fund balance.
+For example, a fund balance of $3 million for a fund with annual expenditures of $12 million is a 25% fund balance.
 This means that the existing fund balance could cover about three months of expenditures.
-Many governments create a minimum fund balance percentage policy, so that they have a benchmark to determine when they are experiencing fiscal stress.
-If your government has such a policy, it will be disclosed in the footnotes to your financial statements.
+Many governments create a minimum fund balance percentage policy, so that they have a benchmark to determine when they’re experiencing fiscal stress.
+If your government has such a policy, it’ll be disclosed in the footnotes to your financial statements.

 Proprietary funds: Statement of net position and statement of revenue, expenses, and changes in net position